22003264/19AI307_JAVA/Module-07/DAY-3/README.md

  ```
 /*
 Program to implement a Thread concepts using Java
-Developed by: DEEPIKA S
+Developed by: Onteddu Sirisha
-RegisterNumber: 212222230028
+RegisterNumber: 212222230103
 */
 ```